 If you need to share a large volume of documents with a recipient by email, zipping them beforehand is a great way to reduce the overall package size.
 Zipping files not only compresses the information but also reduces upload and download times because you’re sending one single zip file rather than multiple individual files.

 One thing to keep in mind though is that if you’re sharing confidential information, you’ll need to encrypt the zip file before sending it via email.
-Email on its own does not protect your information whatsoever so while your information is being transferred, there is a potential for it to be intercepted by unauthorized parties
+Email on its own does not protect your information whatsoever.
+While your information is being transferred, there is a potential for it to be intercepted by unauthorized parties.

-Encrypting or password-protecting zip files is really simple if you’re using third-party software like WinRar or TitanFile.
+Encrypting zip files is really simple if you’re using third-party software like TitanFile or WinRar.